 Scouting is adventure, family, fun, character, leadership and so much more.

 In Scouting, youth start with their best right now selves and grow into their very best future selves.
 It’s fun, hands-on learning and achievement that puts kids in the middle of the action and prepares them for today – and for life.

 In addition to camping, Scouts and adult leaders enjoy many outdoor activities while accommodating the needs of today’s busy families.

 Welcome to Troop 100 - please join us!
 Our goal is to teach boys leadership and environmental awareness through outdoor camping activities and community service.
 The Oldest Boy Scout Troop in Washington, D.C. - Established 1917.

+A primary aim of Scouting, along with character development, citizenship training, and personal fitness, is leadership.
 The Scouting program encourages Scouts to learn and practice leadership skills.
-Every Scout has the opportunity to participate in both shared and total leadership situations.
 Understanding the concepts of leadership and becoming a servant leader helps a Scout accept the leadership role of others and guides them towards participating citizenship and character development.

 Camping is an integral part of the Troop 100 experience.
 Campouts are scheduled each month through-out the entire year.
 Although participation at all campouts is not mandatory, it is strongly encouraged.
 The “Perfect Attendance Plaque”, awarded to Scouts each year at the Troop’s Anniversary Dinner, is for perfect attendance on all of the Troop’s campouts in that year.